-BARK - BOTANICAL NAME: cinnamomum burmanii (true bark oil)
+BARK - BOTANICAL NAME: cinnamomum burmanii (organic), cinnamomum cassia (non-organic)

 PARTS USED: bark

 LEAF - BOTANICAL NAME: cinnamomum zeylancium

 ORIGIN: Sri Lanka

 PARTS USED: leaves

 FOOD GRADE: yes

 GMO CONTENT: none

 FRAGRANCE: clove-like, cinnamony, hot, spicy